Pukaki Airport

 Pukaki Airport (IATA: TWZ, ICAO: NZUK) is a small airport in the Mackenzie District of the South Island of New Zealand.
-The airport is located about 3 km North from the township of Twizel and is 284 km from Christchurch.
+The airport is located about 3 km north from the township of Twizel and is 284 km from Christchurch.

-The airport contains a fully automated Met Service weather station, thirteen hangars, and a fuel supplies.
+The airport contains a fully automated Met Service weather station, thirteen hangars, and fuel supplies.

 Resident operators offer charter and scenic flights from the aerodrome.

 A record low temperature was set at Pukaki Airport of -19.8 °C on the morning of 23 June 2015.

 The airport was also one of the filming locations of the 2009 zombie movie Last of the Living.